enriko-riba/OpenRender/README.md

 # OpenRender
 The OpenRender framework is a very simple OpenTK/OpenGL based game engine I am using for my Indie projects and demos. it does not aim to compete with Unity or Unreal Engine.
-Since it was never meant to be a full featured game engine competing with Unity or Unreal Engine but rather a renderer with basic scene management and some generic building blocks, OpenRenderer has no UI or editor.
+Since it was never meant to be a full featured game engine but rather a renderer with basic scene management and some generic building blocks, OpenRenderer has no UI or editor.

 ## Main structure
 - SceneManager, has one or many Scenes